catherine2000/TWITTER-SENTIMENT-ANALYSIS/README.md

 # TWITTER-SENTIMENT-ANALYSIS

 This repository contains the code for sentiment analysis of tweets from Twitter related to Expo 2020 in UAE.
+This was an academic group project.

-The dataset is created by extracting tweets and their metadata (number of likes, date ant time of posting, etc) from Twitter using a Python library, Tweepy.
+The dataset is created by extracting tweets and their metadata (number of likes, date and time of posting, etc) from Twitter using a Python library, Tweepy.

 Using text analytics techniques, the data is analysed for insights on the sentiments of tweets and the main topics discussed by users online.
 A categorization system is also developed to automatically assign sentiments to unlabeled tweets.